-Scottish Widows surveyed its members in 2020.
-This highlighted their members’ strong desire to have opportunities to invest in funds which took climate and sustainability into consideration.
-As a result, they increased the number of available ESG-focused strategies to cater for their members’ wishes.
-Two examples of this are: ) the co-creation by Scottish Widows and Blackrock of the Blackrock Climate Transition fund (investing approx. £2bn at launch, with this amount surpassing £5bn at the end of 2021), which was added both to its default and self-select fund options for members of the Scottish Widows Master Trust and ii) the relaunch of the Scottish Widows Environmental Fund with an impact-orientated focus.
+Scottish Widows seeks to both address both the risks and opportunities from the transition to a low carbon economy, to benefit both members and society.
+A survey of members in 2020 highlighted a strong desire for opportunities to invest in funds which took climate and sustainability into consideration.
+As a result, they increased the number of available ESG-focused strategies.
+Two examples of this are: i) the co-creation with Blackrock of the Blackrock Climate Transition fund (investing approx. £2bn at launch, with this amount surpassing £5bn at the end of 2021), which was added both to its default and self-select fund options for members of the Scottish Widows Master Trust and ii) the relaunch of the Scottish Widows Environmental Fund with an impact-orientated focus.

-Scottish Widows have been contributors to the Institutional Investors Group on Climate Change’s (IIGCC) Net Zero Investment Framework and use this as a basis for their voluntary net zero strategy.
-Their three goals are: ) to be net zero by 2050, ii) to halve their portfolio carbon footprint by 2030 and iii) to increase their investment in climate-aware strategies by up to £25bn, including at least £1bn in climate solutions by 2025.
-Using the recommendations from the framework, their asset class focus for decarbonisation is across listed equity, listed and unlisted corporate credit and real estate (physical assets).
-They have found the framework to be an effective blueprint by which to formulate a strategy to move their investment portfolio towards net zero and are currently incorporating these recommendations into their investment decision making processes.
+Scottish Widows have contributed to the Institutional Investors Group on Climate Change’s (IIGCC) Net Zero Investment Framework and use this as a basis for their voluntary net zero strategy.
+Their stated goals are: i) to be net zero by 2050, ii) to halve their portfolio carbon footprint by 2030 and iii) to increase investment in climate-aware strategies by up to £25bn, including at least £1bn in climate solutions by 2025.
+The focus for decarbonisation is across listed equity, listed and unlisted corporate credit and real estate asset classes.
 The main components of the framework cover:

 - governance and strategy,

 - asset class alignment,